zshancock/Machine_Learning_Recipes/data_preprocessing/readme.md

 * splitting an X/Y matrix of data into Training and Testing data
 * Both *standard scaling* (mean=0) and *minmaxscaling* (0-1 scale) of features

+### Text Preprocessing

+* Vectorizer and common vectorizer settings
+* Converting a corpus into a vectorized dataframe

 ### Required libraries

 ```